 It's an easy pattern to fall into: Stacking pans and lids haphazardly in the depths of the cabinet after washing them or moving unwanted cooking vessels to the side, only to forget to put them back in their designated spots.

 I removed everything from our "pots and pans cabinet" and slid the organizer into place.
 The shelves can be used vertically (stacking pans from top to bottom) or horizontally (depositing pans on their sides with the handles facing out).
-After figuring out a fit that made sense for our cabinet, I set the unit in sideways and went to work slotting frying pans into their shelves.
+After figuring out a fit that made sense for our space, I set the unit in sideways and went to work slotting frying pans into their shelves.
 The entire process, from set-up to pan placement, took about 10 minutes.

 A word of advice: Count all the pans you plan on storing before making your purchase.
-The rack only holds four pans when positioned on its side and five when stacked upright.
+The rack only holds four when positioned on its side and five when stacked upright.
 But a major bonus is that it can also store lids, so I'm considering ordering a second organizer to keep any cookware covers from rattling around in my cabinet.

 One thing I should note is that there are a few types of pans this organizer can't hold: Dutch ovens, saucepans, woks and anything with deep sides are a no-go.
 But for standard frying pans, this rack gets the job done when it comes to saving space and keeping my shelves tidy.